Vyral/jerry-van-leeuwen/_posts/2020-04-17-helpful-tips-and-tricks.md

 &nbsp; &nbsp;&nbsp;![](/uploads/kostya.JPG){: width="661" height="254"}

 We hope you are all doing what you can to keep safe and we want you to know we're here to help.
-Being a contributing part of our community is important to us, so if we can help, please just let us know\!
+Being a contributing part of our community is important to us, so if we can help, please just let us know!
 We're all in this together.&nbsp;

 Stay Safe Friends.